Data privacy is something that no one can afford to ignore.

 4. PIPEDA Was Amended in 2015

 Since originally becoming law on 1 January, 2004, PIPEDA has undergone some changes.
-What’s known as the Digital Privacy Act of 2015 amended PIPEDA to cover the growth of Internet commerce, communication options, and other tasks that would of necessity involve collecting and sharing data.
+What’s known as the Digital Privacy Act of 2015 amended PIPEDA to cover the growth of Internet commerce, communication options, and other tasks that would have necessarily involved collecting and sharing data.
 Those provisions went into full effect in 2018.

 The amendments did not weaken any of the protections already provided by PIPEDA.
 Instead, they broadened the range of protections afforded under this Act.
 Both individuals as well as business entities ultimately benefit from these additional provisions.